signl4/docs/integrations/servicenow/servicenow.md

 1. Log in to [SIGNL4](https://account.signl4.com/manage)

-2. Select the appropriate team and click on Apps in the menu.
+2. Go to Integrations -> Gallery.

-3. Then search for ServiceNow in the app template (or in the search box on the right side of the page).
+3. Then search for ServiceNow to find the ServiceNow connector app and click on this one to open it.

-4. Click on create

-5. Next, quickly configure the connector app values described below:
+4. Next, quickly configure the connector app values described below:

 - **Instance URI**:
     The root URL of your ServiceNow instance without any additional path.
 An example is https://company.servicenow.com